dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 > *“This command is dangerous or impossible.
 Stop immediately.”*

-So Busybox is treated quite differently than the other OSes for for good reason.
+So Busybox is treated quite differently than the other OSes and for good reason.
+(It simply does not support a PM).

 ---